XutaxKamay/Asura/README.md

     - meson
     - g++ / clang++

-- For Windows you need MinGW with g++
+- For Windows you need g++ with MinGW installed and meson

 ## How to build
 Clone the repo `git clone --recurse-submodules https://github.com/XutaxKamay/XKLib`.